n0mac/GOT/README.md

 1. Clone this repository to your local machine
 2. Open terminal or cmd and navigate to the project folder
-3. Run the tests commit tests using the command [python3 gits.py]
+3. Run the commit tests using the command [python3 gits.py]
-4. Run the tests oauth tests using the command [python3 non_web_oauth.py]
+4. Run the oauth tests using the command [python3 non_web_oauth.py]